goauthentik/authentik/website/docs/installation/configuration.md

 Which domain the session cookie should be set to.
 By default, the cookie is set to the domain authentik is accessed under.

+### `AUTHENTIK_GEOIP`

+Path to the GeoIP database.
+Defaults to `/geoip/GeoLite2-City.mmdb`.
+If the file is not found, authentik will skip GeoIP support.

 ### `AUTHENTIK_DISABLE_UPDATE_CHECK`

 Disable the inbuilt update-checker.
 Defaults to `false`.